 Best Open Source CRM Software for Cloud Hosting: Vtiger

-Vtiger is a browser-based, open source CRM that can be deployed either as a downloadable, on-premise solution or hosted in the cloud with a paid plan.
-Its features include sales, marketing, and service, while also including less common functions such as quotes, billing, project management and third-party integrations.
+Vtiger is a browser-based, open source CRM that can be deployed either as a downloadable, on-premise solution or hosted in the cloud starting at $10 per user, per month.
+It includes sales, marketing, and service, as well as less common functions such as quotes, billing, project management, and third-party integrations.
 While there is an on-premise solution, Vtiger is really best for small businesses looking for hosted, open-source CRM software.

 Vtiger’s open source CRM edition is free to download with no limits on the number of users.
-Like SuiteCRM, there are also hosted versions, which range in price from $10 per user per month to $30 per user per month.
-These cloud-based editions include additional features not available in the open source version.
+Like SuiteCRM, there are also hosted versions, which range in price from $10 per user, per month to $30 per user, per month.
+These cloud-based editions include many additional features not available in the open source version.

 Vtiger Tiered Features